History and Political Science

-HIST 250/350.
+HIST 250, 350.
 Topics in History.
 (3) Study of a specific historical event or time period.
-Courses taught under this heading include such topics as History of World War I or The Study of the Cold War.
+Courses taught under this heading include such topics as World War I or the Cold War.
 May be repeated for credit when topic changes.
-History 350 is the same as 250 but with additional research and writing.
+HIST 350 is the same as 250 but with additional research and writing.
 No prerequisite for 250; permission of instructor required for 350.

 HIST 305.
 History of the American West.
 (3) A survey of the economic, political, social, and cultural development of the American West.
 Particular attention will be paid to the West as a frontier process and as a causative factor in historical change.
 Topics include subjects covered in traditional western history courses, such as the frontier experience, population movements, expansion of American ideals and institutions, and regionalism.
 In addition, this course will examine aspects of the "new western history," including issues of gender, race and ethnic relations, and the environment and ecological change.